bcm-uga/DeconvBenchmark/data/README.md

-This folder contains the scripts to do the simulations, as well as the script to generate a reference with an additional fake cell type.
+This folder contains the scripts to do the simulations (generate_simu_DATASET.R), as well as the script to generate a reference with an additional fake cell type.

 The reference matrices used for the in silico data can be downloaded from Zenodo.